andrewbusbee/go-make-your-picks/README.md

 | `MARIADB_HOST` | Database host (Docker service name) | `mariadb` |
 | `MARIADB_PORT` | Database port (internal Docker port) | `3306` |

+### Development vs Production

+**Development/Testing (`ENABLE_DEV_TOOLS=true`):**
+- Seed data buttons visible in admin dashboard
+- Useful for exploring features and testing
+- Default value for convenience
+- Can create/delete sample data easily

+**Production (`ENABLE_DEV_TOOLS=false`):**
+- Seed data buttons hidden
+- No risk of accidentally creating test data
+- Recommended for live deployments
+- Set this before deploying to production

+**Important:** Always delete any sample data (using "Delete Sample Data" button) before setting `ENABLE_DEV_TOOLS=false` and deploying to production.

 ## 🌱 Seed Data Function

 The seed data function is a development/testing tool that populates your database with sample data to help you explore the application quickly.
 When enabled (via `ENABLE_DEV_TOOLS=true`), you can access it from the admin dashboard.

 **What it creates:**
-- 15 sample players with sample email addresses
+- 15 sample players (Player 01 through Player 15) with sample email addresses (player1@example.com through player15@example.com)
 - A test season with the current year and next year
+- 10 sports total:
-- Active sports with lock times set to 1 week from now
+  - 2 active sports with lock times set to 1 week from now
-- Completed sports with historical scores and picks
+  - 8 completed sports with historical scores and picks
+  - "Wimbledon" is included as a write-in sport (active, not locked)
-- Sample picks for all players across all sports
+- Sample picks for all players across all sports (picks are validated against actual team lists)

 **Note:** This feature is intended for development and testing purposes only.
 It should be disabled (`ENABLE_DEV_TOOLS=false`) in production environments, and any sample data should be deleted using the "Delete Sample Data" button in the admin dashboard before going to production.